23 Brilliant British Expressions to Blend in with the Brits

 You can find out more about rhyming Cockney slang by checking out this video by YouTuber iswearenglish:

 While all of these expressions may sound fun and interesting, learners should always be careful when using them.
-As evident in the examples, the same slang word can be used very differently.
-Often, the spelling or pronunciation of these words may sound similar to another word with a totally different meaning.
+Some slang words have many uses, while others can sound quite similar to each other but have completely different meanings.